Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/signing-verify/index.md

 | `<workflow filename>` | Github workflow filename | `release.yml` |
 | `<workflow name>` | Github workflow name | `Package & Release` |

-Because Kong uses Github Actions to build and release, Kong also uses Github's OIDC identity to sign images; thus many of these details are Github-related.
+Because Kong uses Github Actions to build and release, Kong also uses Github's OIDC identity to sign images, which is why many of these details are Github-related.

 ## Examples
+### Prerequisites

-For both examples, you will need to:
+For both examples, you need to:

-1. Ensure `cosign` is installed
+1. Ensure `cosign` is installed.

-2. Collect the necessary image details
+2. Collect the necessary image details.

 3. Set the `COSIGN_REPOSITORY` environment variable: